Maxxxel/SkylordsReborn/StyleGuide.md

 # Style Guide for Battleforge Models #

 ## Texture Types ##
+- File Type: DDS (BC3 Linear, DXT5)
+- Are existing textures upscaleable?
+YES, but the resulting ingames are not as great as you may wish...

 ### Base Color Map ###
 This map is the basic UV used for the models texture.